markdtw/matching-networks/README.md

 ## Preparation
 1. Download and extract omniglot dataset, modify `omniglot_train` and `omniglot_test` in `utils.py` to your location.

 2. First time training will generate `omniglot.npy` to the directory.
+The first 1200 classes are augmented for training so the shape is _(1200, 80, 28, 28, 1)_ which stands for 1200 classes, 20 * 4 90-degree-transform (0, 90, 180, 270), height, width, channel.
+Rest of the classes are left unchanged (423, 20, 28, 28, 1).

 ## Train
 ```bash